 Chris Mathews is a company member with The House Theatre of Chicago where he performs, writes, and does any little thing in between.
 With Jake Minton and Nathan Allen, he has written Dave DaVinci Saves the Universe (Jeff Nomination, New Play), The Sparrow (Jeff Award, New Play), and Rose and the Rime.
 Chris is also an ensemble member with Barrel of Monkeys, an outreach program that teaches creative writing to students in Chicago Public Schools, then performs the stories the kids write as short plays (www.barrelofmonkeys.org).
 He has also performed with The Actors Gymnasium and Lookingglass.
 Also pretty cool is when Chris does motion capture work for WB Games within the Mortal Kombat franchise (Johnny Cage, Reptile), and others (Batman).
 Chris graduated from the Meadows School of the Arts at Southern Methodist University.

-Javen Ulambayar graduated from the University of Minnesota in 2012 with a Kinesiology degree and an emphasis on clinical movement and science.
-During his high school and college years, he attended the circus school “Juventas” in Saint Paul, Minnesota.
-Here he attained his skills in a variety of performing acts.
-Some of his performances while in circus school included tumbling, teeterboard, jump rope, Chinese pole, acro and Russian bar.
-But above all, he worked to specialize in aerial straps and has trained and performed with male and female partners.
-He has been employed at The Actors Gymnasium since September 2012 and his future plan is to attend a graduate school for physical therapy.
+Javen Ulambayar graduated from the University of Minnesota in 2012 earning a degree in Kinesiology with emphasis on clinical movement and science.
+During his high school and college years, he attended the circus school Juventas in Saint Paul, Minnesota.
+There he attained his skills in a variety of performing acts including tumbling, teeterboard, jump rope, acro and Russian bar.
+Above all, he specializes in aerial straps and Chinese pole, performing with male and female partners.
+Recently, he was in the cast of the Jeff award winning production of Moby Dick at Lookingglass Theatre Company.
+He now teaches full-time at the Actors Gymnasium.

 Lindsey Noel Whiting is an actor, educator and acrobat with ten years of professional experience.
 Locally, she has performed with Lookingglass Theatre, Victory Gardens, and Redmoon Theatre as well as The Actors Gymnasium.
 Her regional theatre experience includes Actors Theatre of Louisville, Syracuse Stage and the Alliance Theatre.
 Lindsey received her acrobatic training through The Actors Gymnasium and has collaborated on several of their circus productions.
 She is a company member of Barrel of Monkeys and performs with the circus-punk marching band Mucca Pazza.
 She is also a proud member of Actors Equity Association.
 She is delighted to bring her passion for physical, ensemble driven theatre to the students of The Actors Gymnasium.